 You worked super hard on this post, you need it to continue working for you.

 HECK YAH MAN, your post is officially complete! *BAM*

-And now…time to get cranking on another amazing blog post to help & serve others!
+And now…time to get cranking on another amazing blog post to help and serve others!